cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   console.log(user.name);
 }
 ```

 In order for the `start` option to work correctly, you need to make sure that the index you are sorting with is unique.
 For instance if the "user_by_name" index shown in the example was created using only the last name and if there are records with the same last name, only one will be included in the results.
+To explore how this happens see [this example code in the blog's repo](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/sort-dup.ts).

 You can pair either `start` or `end` with the `prefix` field.
 When `prefix` is paired with `start`, the end point is the last record in the index.
 Alternately, when `prefix` is paired with `end`, the start point is the first index record.
 Here is an example:
 ```ts